guiwoda/domain-requirements/README.md

 As we build websites, we often start up with straightforward pages that reflect our data structure.
 The `Controllers` we build usually depend on some `Repository` or adapter `Service` that works as a data abstraction.
-As the system grows tho, this `Controllers` start depending on multiple of this objects, and the role of the `Controller` ends up as a huge coordinator of different parts of our Domain Model.
+As the system grows though, this `Controllers` start depending on multiple of this objects, and the role of the `Controller` ends up as a huge coordinator of different parts of our Domain Model.

 We recognize this as a problem immediately, and move this logic to our `Domain` layer.